monstermac77/vr/bin/README.md

-## Lighthouse-v2-manager.exe
-This is the binary from https://github.com/nouser2013/lighthouse-v2-manager

-## Lighthouse-v1-manager.exe
+## lighthouse-keeper.exe
-This is a binary that Tetracyclic created (using pyinstaller, required recompiling the bootloader https://stackoverflow.com/q/53584395/2611730) based on https://github.com/ihainan/lighthouse-v1-manager
+This is a binary that Tetracyclic created for MixedVR manager so that it can manage 1.0 lighthouses in addition to 2.0 (which previously had been accomplished via https://github.com/nouser2013/lighthouse-v2-manager).
+Lighthouse-keeper is available here: https://github.com/rossbearman/lighthouse-keeper

 ## USBDeview.exe
 This is a fantastic piece of software that allows controlling USB devices.
 We're using the command line interface for it.
 Downloaded from https://www.nirsoft.net/utils/usb_devices_view.html